harrisonde/iee/readme.md

 ```
 #### What version should a developer use?
 Window Rivet is compiled for use in the browser and Node.
-To find the right version for your use case take a look at the [build files](/dist/).
+To find the right version for your use case take a look at the [build files definition table](/dist/).

 ## API
 ### Configuration